open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### GetCorrelations

 Returns the entries in this `CorrelationContext`.
-The order of entries is not significant.
+The order of entries MUST NOT be significant.
 Based on the language specification, the returned value can be either an immutable collection or an immutable iterator to the collection of entries in this `CorrelationContext`.